JamesLTaylor/QuantSA/Documentation/pages/home/home_projects.md

 * Visual Studio 2015 Professional or higher (The Community Edition will not suffice).
 * InstallShield Limited Edition.

-The setup project ensures that the client has the required .NET framework and automatically adds the correct verison of the add-in to all installed versions of Excel.
+The setup project ensures that the client has the required .NET framework and automatically adds the correct version of the add-in to all installed versions of Excel.